Daufuskie Island is a 5 x 2.5 mile-long island located between Hilton Head Island and Savannah.

 The population shrank to less than 100 until developers planned Haig Point, Melrose, Bloody Point and Oakridge in the 1980s.
 A census in 2007 indicated that there were 429 residents on the Island.

 Daufuskie Island has a rich legacy of Gullah history.
-Thanks to the Daufuskie Island Historical Foundation’s restoration efforts and the influx of tourism and artisans, the Island’s identity and culture should continue.
+Thanks to the Daufuskie Island Historical Foundation’s restoration efforts, the Island’s identity and culture should continue.

 Sources: Wikipedia/Daufuskie Island Historical Foundation